jon-jacky/PyModel/samples/Socket/README.txt

 PyModel represents concurrency by interleaving.
 Send and receive actions can interleave without synchronization at the two ends of the connection.
 Each end can send or receive while the other end is blocked.
-This is achieved by modeling both send and receive as *two* distinct actions for the call and return: send_call and send_return, and recv_call and recv_return.
-For example, we might see a trace with these actions:
+Once again, this is achieved by modeling both send and receive as split actions: *two* distinct actions for the call and
+return: send_call and send_return, and recv_call and recv_return.
+For
+example, we might see a trace with these actions:

  recv_call
  send_call